armindaestrada/Docker-gpu-hpc/README.md

 Remote Visualization with Containers
 This project used Docker, HPC and NVIDIA to visualize a simulated interactive autnomous vehicle.

-The outcome of this project will be hosted on catvehile.us and cps-vo through nginx.
+The outcome of this project will be hosted on catvehicle.us and cps-vo through nginx.

 This project will done on an Ubunutu 20.04 (focal) base with packages such as ROS-NOETOC, GAZEBO-11, and MATLAB/SIMULINK.
   Additional packages include irods and cyverse.